 In some people, HSV eye outbreaks come back.
 If not treated, repeated sores can damage the cornea, which is the clear outer layer on the front of your eye.

 Herpes simplex eye infections can cause some of the same symptoms as allergies, other viruses, and reactions to some medicines.
 The symptoms of HSV eye infections are:

 - Blurry vision

 - Feeling like you have something in your eye or under the eyelid

 How are they diagnosed?

-Your healthcare provider will examine your skin and eyes and ask about your medical history.
-Fluid from the eye surface or your skin may need to be tested in the lab to make a definite diagnosis.
+Your healthcare provider will ask about your symptoms and activities and examine your skin and eyes.
+Fluid from your eye surface or your skin may be sent to a lab to check for the virus.

 How are they treated?

-Your symptoms may go away in a few days or weeks.
-Blisters on the eyelids, like cold sores, go away completely without long-term effects.
-As a general rule, the deeper inside the eye the infection is, the more likely that the effect will last longer.
-Repeated outbreaks (symptoms appearing days, weeks, or years after the initial symptoms have healed) are more likely to cause permanent scarring than the first outbreak.
+Blisters on or near your eyelid usually go away without long-term effects.
+As a general rule, the deeper inside your eye the infection is, the more likely that the effect will last longer.
+If symptoms come back days, weeks, or years after the initial symptoms have healed, you are more likely to have permanent scarring.

 What can I do to prevent herpes simplex eye infections?